PlainsightAI/legacy-docs/README.md

 # API Documentation

-Welcome to the Sixgill Sense API docs.
-This page lists the different parts of our system that are available for third party use.
-Please use the links below to view in depth documentation about each respective component.
+Welcome to the Sixgill Sense API.
+Below are links to detailed documentation on the various major components of the Sixgill Sense platform.

 ## Sense API

-The Sense API exposes the vast majority of Sense so that third party developers can fully utilize the platform.
+The Sense API is where third party developers can access the majority of the Sense platform's functionality.

 [Sense API Documentation](sense-api.md)

 ## Sense Ingress API

-The Sense Ingress API enables data ingress into the Sense platform.
-Ingress data is sent to the Sense Pipeline which includes our rules engine.
+The Sense Ingress API allows mobile and IoT devices to send data to the the Sense platform.

 [Sense Ingress API Documentation](ingress-api.md)
 ## Sense Reach SDK (iOS)

-The Sense Reach SDK for iOS provides a convenient SDK for interacting with the Sense Ingress API on iOS devices.
+The Sense Reach iOS SDK is a convenient way to connect iOS devices to the the Sense Ingress API.

 [Sense Reach SDK Documentation](ios-sdk-objc-docs/user-guide.md)

 ## Data Model

-Data models used by and returned from the Sense APIs
+This document lists the main data models that the Sense API's use.

 [Data Models](data-model.md)

 ## Rules

-Rule structure and values
+Rules are used by the Sense API's to determine when and dictate how events are fired.

 [Rules](rules.md)

 ## Edge Rules

-Edge rule structure and values
+Edge rules are a specified subset of rules that the Sense platform can reliably use with edge node processing.

 [Edge Rules](edge-rules-v0.8.md)